 That being said, upgrading speakers in a less-than-ideal signal chain is still likely to improve sound quality.
 However, it will also make all the inefficiencies of the audio more clearly defined.
 You won’t get the most out of high-end speakers if you’re not driving them with high-quality audio.
-They’ll enhance the sound, sure, but it’s unlikely that they’ll make a big difference.
+Sure, they’ll enhance the sound, but it’s unlikely that they’ll make a big difference.

 What Makes Great Speakers?